charliecash310/charliecash310/README.md

 <h1> About Me </h1>

-- Literally the one skill I've had a love-hate relationship with and it took me all this time to make a lousy portfolio with a cliche statement.
-- Learning, evolving, and failing in order to catch-up on lost time
+- Nothing to see here other than learning, evolving, and failing in order to catch-up on lost time.

 <br />